United States Sixth Fleet: History

 The title of Naval Forces Mediterranean was changed to Commander Sixth Task Fleet and then, in 1950, Commander, Sixth Fleet.
 Sixth Fleet's NATO guise was the principal player in Exercise Longstep during November 1952.
 In 1957, a naval exercise, Operation Deep Water, took place within the Allied Forces Southern Europe area of responsibility.
 It was conducted by Naval Striking and Support Forces Southern Europe (STRIKFORSOUTH), commanded by Vice Admiral Charles R. Brown USN, who also commanded the Sixth Fleet.
-STRIKEFORSOUTH was effectively the NATO designation for the U.S. Sixth Fleet, though additional NATO headquarters personnel would eventually be assigned, while maintaining American control over its nuclear weapons on board U.S. aircraft carriers as mandated by the Atomic Energy Act of 1946.
+STRIKEFORSOUTH was effectively the NATO designation for the U.S. Sixth Fleet, though additional NATO headquarters personnel would eventually be assigned, while maintaining U.S. control over its nuclear weapons on board U.S. aircraft carriers as mandated by the Atomic Energy Act of 1946.